blog

 S

 Very likely, signing his full name was tantamout to being self-evident and maybe another waste of time; never in any other email did he put the date – that would be in any email header, but in this case he wanted me to get the Valentine invitation.
 The “I’M A HERO” is less boastful than it might seem, more a reflection of his satisfaction in teaching something new.
 Sandy’s fondness for using humour and using it well endeared him to everyone.
 Just being in his presence seemed to bring friends, students, colleagues, athletes, family a sense of fun-connection in a uniquely compelling way.
 In physique, he was kind of round, portly perhaps, teddy-bear-like with his beard, half-smile, and penetrating, soft eyes.
 When teaching or giving a presentation, he looked over his half-glasses perched part-way down his nose – see his podium picture at the top of this blog – such that I/one/we felt he was looking directly at us, through us, into us.
 Sandy didn’t talk at you, he talked with you; he listened intently and he shared.
 If there were one word in the English language that would compress sandy-young-ness into the fullness of its meaning it is raconteur.
 In teaching, in giving a presentation, in delivering a hall of fame induction, in telling a joke, all with impeccable timing, he was story-teller supreme bringing to my mind Coleridge’s fabulous lines from The Rime of the Ancient Mariner poem, “by thy long grey beard and glittering eye / now wherefore stoppest thou me.”
 So says the wedding guest to the mariner in the poem.
-Haligonian mariner-elocutionist Sandy Young had comparable impact – his stories and his adroitness in relating them, orally or in writing held us spellbound by this grand, bearded narrator.
+Haligonian mariner-elocutionist Sandy Young had comparable impact – his stories and his adroitness in relating them, orally or in writing held us spellbound by this grand, bearded (later in life, it was a sable silvered, acknowledgement to Shakespeare’s Hamlet for the term) narrator.

 Sandy Young, circa 1987